What Pricing People Want (That Most Leaders Miss)

 Even the best pricing professionals get tired of being behind the curtain.

+When Pricing sits too far downstream, it becomes invisible.
+Analysts pull margin reports.
+Managers clean up exception activity.
+Strategy Leaders build new models but never get invited to explain why the change matters or how it should be implemented.
 Eventually, the disconnect adds up.
-Strong talent starts to feel like they’re reporting on a game they’re not allowed to play in.
+Strong talent starts to feel like they're reporting on a game they're not allowed to play in.
 They want a seat in the room when pricing decisions are made.
-They want to contribute to go-to-market thinking — not just react to sales behavior.
-And they want to know that their work isn’t just accurate — it’s being used.
+They want to contribute to go-to-market thinking, not just react to Sales behavior.
+And they want to know that their work isn't just accurate but that it's being used.

 Impact Is A Bigger Retention Lever Than Title